 Magic Milk kids science experiment on surface tension is a fun way to promote STEM education in preschoolers and kindergarteners.

 Magic Milk STEM kids activity is absolutely mesmerizing to watch!
-Besides, this science experiment will take you less than five minutes to set up since you will be using items around your kitchen.
-Most importantly, this simple kids STEM experiment will expose your child to the science of surface tension with no specialized equipment!
+Besides, this science experiment requires minimal preparation since you will be using items around your kitchen.
+Most importantly, this simple kids STEM experiment will expose your child to the science of surface tension with no specialized equipment through the power of sensory play!

 - a shallow plate or a dish